mariadb-joecotellese/MaxScale/Documentation/Routers/Diff.md

 process of suspending sessions.

 #### Status
+Syntax: `status diff-service`

+Where:
+- `diff-service: The name of the service created in the `create` step.

 When Diff has been started, its current status can be checked with the command `status`.
 The output is the same as what was returned when